-Stock Ownership Guidelines → Our stock ownership guidelines require our CEO to own Company stock equal in value to at least six times his base salary, and require our other NEOs to own Company stock equal in value to at least three times their base salaries.
-Post-Vesting Stock Holding Requirements → Our NEOs and other executive officers are required to hold, for one year after vesting, the lower of 25% of shares that vest under equity awards and 50% of the shares that were received by the officer after taking account of shares withheld to cover taxes.
+Our stock ownership guidelines require our CEO to own Company stock equal in value to at least six times his base salary, and require our other NEOs to own Company stock equal in value to at least three times their base salaries.
+Our NEOs and other executive officers are required to hold, for one year after vesting, the lower of 25% of shares that vest under equity awards and 50% of the shares that were received by the officer after taking account of shares withheld to cover taxes.
 Apart from what is required, we have had a culture of stock retention by senior executives.
-No Hedging, Pledging or 10b5-1 Plans → Our policies prohibit directors, NEOs, other officers and certain employees from entering into hedging transactions referencing the Company's equity securities, holding Company securities in a margin account, or pledging Company securities as collateral for a loan.
+Our policies prohibit directors, NEOs, other officers and certain employees from entering into hedging transactions referencing the Company's equity securities, holding Company securities in a margin account, or pledging Company securities as collateral for a loan.
 They also prohibit the use by those individuals of plans created pursuant to Rule 10b5-1 of the Securities Exchange Act which may otherwise have allowed such persons to sell our stock while in possession of material non-public information about us.
-High Percentage of Performance- Based Compensation → 84% of our CEO's 2021 target TDC opportunity was tied to achievement of preset performance goals.
-On average, 77% of our other NEOs' 2021 target TDC opportunities were tied to achievement of such goals.
-Limited Perquisites → Our perquisites are very modest, ranging between approximately \$800 and \$7,200 in 2021 for our NEOs.
-Effective Use of Equity Compensation with Low Burn Rate and Dilution → The total equity awards granted to all participants under our 2020 Omnibus Incentive Plan in 2021 represented approximately 0.4% of our outstanding shares as of December 31, 2020.
-The Company's dilution from outstanding awards was in the 12th percentile among all companies in our 2021 Benchmarking Peer Group (calculated as outstanding equity awards on December 31, 2020, as a percentage of fully diluted total shares outstanding).
-Limited Change in Control Benefits → "Double trigger" is generally required for any benefits to be paid.
+85% of our CEO's 2022 target TDC opportunity was tied to achievement of preset performance goals.
+On average, 77% of our other NEOs' 2022 target TDC opportunities were tied to achievement of such goals.
+Our perquisites are very modest, ranging between approximately \$800 and \$7,100 in 2022 for our NEOs.
+The total equity awards granted to all participants under our 2020 Omnibus Incentive Plan in 2022 represented approximately 0.4% of our outstanding shares as of December 31, 2021.
+The Company's dilution from outstanding awards was in the 25th percentile among all companies in our 2022 Benchmarking Peer Group (calculated as outstanding equity awards on December 31, 2021, as a percentage of fully diluted total shares outstanding).
+"Double trigger" is generally required for any benefits to be paid.
 Equity awards may vest upon a change in control only if the Committee determines that the awards will not be assumed or replaced.
 Cash severance does not exceed 2 times base salary plus bonus plus retirement plan accrual.
 There is no excise tax gross-up provision.
-Employment Agreements → None; we only provide the limited provisions referred to above that are effective after a change in control.
-"Clawback" Policy → Our "clawback" policy applies to cash bonuses as well as long-term equity award compensation received by our NEOs and other executive officers.
+None; we only provide the limited provisions referred to above that are effective after a change in control.
+Our "clawback" policy applies to cash bonuses as well as long-term equity award compensation received by our NEOs and other executive officers.
+The Committee intends to amend the policy to comply with the final SEC rules regarding the recoupment policy required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.